Written: May 2021 Updated: May 2022

 High teacher turnover rates in impoverished districts coincide with fewer instructional days, reducing students' access to quality instruction and ability to build on previous knowledge.
-Thus, more substitutes without certifications are hired in low-income districts as short-term solutions to a growing problem, further reducing education quality and increasing the education equity gap.
+Thus, more substitutes without certifications are hired in low-income districts as short-term solutions to a growing problem, further reducing educational quality and increasing the education equity gap.

-Underprepared teachers and short-term substitutes have higher turnover rates in high poverty schools, resulting in greater education gaps due to fewer instructional days and learning flow disruption for students.
-The expense of teacher turnover rates also negatively impacts districts which could be investing this money into student learning and improving instructional equipment.
+Underprepared teachers and short-term substitutes have higher turnover rates in high-poverty schools, resulting in greater education gaps due to fewer instructional days and learning flow disruption for students.
+Students experience less stability in their classrooms.
+Plus, the costly expense of teacher turnover rates also negatively impacts districts that could be investing this money into student learning and improving instructional equipment.

 In order to succeed at the same level as students at well-funded schools, more resources are required to “catch students up.”
-A recent framework developed by the Texas Education Agency proposed seven key factors that are critical to student and teacher success.
+A framework developed by the Texas Education Agency proposed seven key factors that are critical to student and teacher success.
 Of these seven, an increase in teacher quality was directly linked to an increase in student achievement:

 Teacher quality focuses on the need to recruit and retain effective teachers while supporting and enhancing the knowledge and skills of current staff with job-embedded professional development.
-Over two decades of research has demonstrated a clear connection between teacher quality and increased student performance.
+Over two decades of research have demonstrated a clear connection between teacher quality and increased student performance.

-In addition to this, “Teachers who are well-prepared and well-mentored are much more likely to stay in teaching, as well as to be effective” notes Carver-Thomas of the George Lucas Educational Foundation.
+In addition to this, “Teachers who are well-prepared and well-mentored are much more likely to stay in teaching, as well as to be effective,” notes Carver-Thomas of the George Lucas Educational Foundation.
 In other words, teachers with certifications are more equipped to adapt to student needs and improve comprehension through long-term assessments, where uncertified short-term subs are less equipped to perform these tasks.
 Thus, short-term solutions continue to foster education inequity.